delabere/CS50W_Project1/README.md

 # Project 1
-Web Programming with Python and JavaScript
+A project completed as part of CS50's Web Programming with Python and JavaScript

 # Over-Booked
 This is a website that allows you to search information for 5000 books!